hazur84/OptiMacDualXeon-T7600/README.md

 1. If you don't have a Windows 7 8.1 or 10 install on the hard drive of your Dell.
 You could download a Windows 10 iso from Microsoft and create an install USB but that is very time consuming and tedious.
 Dell offers a simple way to create a DOS based USB that you can boot from and flash the BIOS without having a Windows installation on your Optiplex.

 1. There is the Dell Diagnostics Deployment Package software (a free download from Dell) that you can use to make a bootable USB and then boot from that to flash the BIOS to a newer version.
 Follow the directions in this video.

+## Recommended BIOS Settings

+If you're installing on a recommended CustoMac desktop with AMI UEFI BIOS, the options are simple.
+For other systems make sure to set your BIOS to Optimized Defaults, and your hard drive to AHCI mode.
+Here are standard AMI UEFI BIOS settings for
+Gigabyte AMI UEFI BIOS, Gigabyte AWARD BIOS, ASUS AMI UEFI BIOS, and MSI AMI UEFI BIOS.

+1. To access BIOS/UEFI Setup, press and hold Delete on a USB Keyboard while the system is booting up
+1. Load Optimized Defaults
+1. If your CPU supports VT-d, disable it
+1. If your system has CFG-Lock, disable it
+1. If your system has Secure Boot Mode, disable it
+1. Set OS Type to Other OS
+1. If your system has IO Serial Port, disable it
+1. Set XHCI Handoff to Enabled
+1. If you have a 6 series or x58 system with AWARD BIOS, disable USB 3.0
+1. Save and exit.

+## FUll patched DSDT

+It's fully described here how to patch the DSDT. **NOTE: You can NOT use my patched DSDT.aml or anyone's else.
+You must do it yourself!** Short story:

+1. Boot into Clover.
+Press F4 and then boot into macOS.
+1. Clone iasl to a folder of your choice (git clone https://github.com/RehabMan/Intel-iasl iasl).
+1. make && sudo make install to build and put the binary at the default path for binaries.
+1. Download the latest MaciASL from here.
+1. Mount the EFI partition and copy over the .aml files in EFI/CLOVER/ACPI/origin that start with DSDT or SSDT to a new folder somewhere.
+1. Run iasl -da -dl DSDT.aml SSDT*.aml in that directory.
+1. Open MaciASL and open the outputted DSDT.dsl.
+1. Apply patches.
+In my case, I wanted proper sleep (it was waking up by USB events):

+ into_all method label _PRW  remove_entry;
+ into_all all code_regex Name.*_PRW.*\n.*\n.*\n.*\n.*\}\) remove_matched;

+1. Save as ACPI Machine Language Binary to EFI/CLOVER/ACPI/patched/DSDT.aml.
+1. Reboot.

+You might find other issues that you want to patch.
+Good luck!